 - One can of organic tomato paste

-- 28 oz. can of crushed tomatoes (Or fresh tomatoes from the farm market or from your garden!)
+- 28 ounce can of crushed tomatoes-- or fresh tomatoes from the farm market or from your garden!

 - Sea salt and pepper to taste

 - If desired-- sometimes I also add fresh chopped or dried onions or onion powder, or other spices like thyme, basil, oregano, and maybe a bit of natural sugar.
 Some also like a little red pepper to give it a kick.